claytonjwong/reading/README.md

 	* infinite amount of reading material
 	* reading speed is the limiting factor to acquiring knowledge
 	* superior reading skills provide greater access to information
-* phyically enhanced brain
+* physically enhanced brain
 	* boost memory, focus, concentration, and analytical thinking
 	* increased awareness of life by having a deeper reality of what things actually mean
-	* your mind is what you "feed" it ( similiar concept: "you are what you eat" )
+	* your mind is what you "feed" it ( similar concept: "you are what you eat" )
 * cost-benefit analysis
 	* cost
 		* time investment
 		* it's free, time is continually refunded by reading faster
 	* benefit
-		* enjoyful to read, comprehend, and organize data into useful knowledge to be better informed
+		* enjoyable to read, comprehend, and organize data into useful knowledge to be better informed
 		* the more you know, the easier to becomes to know more by correlating new data with known data
 		* increased comprehension and retention of data is necessary in today's fast changing technical world

 ## 3 Mind Tricks
 **1. Read meaningful group of words at a time**
-* *etymological examples of coalesced words as hollistic ideas:*
+* *etymological examples of coalesced words as holistic ideas:*
 	* 1940: *percent*
 		* *per* meaning *for-each*
-		* *cent* meaning *one-hundreth*
+		* *cent* meaning *one-hundredth*
 	* 1890: *forever* meaning *for-a-while*
 	* 1925: *nearby* meaning *near-by-house*
 	* 1960: *worthwhile* meaning *worth-your-time*